-On March 18, 2016, we received a subpoena from the Attorney General of the State of Maryland, relating to the Company's repossession and sale policies and procedures in the state of Maryland.
+On March 18, 2016, we received a subpoent from the Attorney General of the State of Maryland, relating to the Company's repossession and sale policies and procedures in the state of Maryland.
 We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.

 On February 19, 2016, we received a First Amended Complaint filed by Westlake Services d/b/a Westlake Financial Service and Nowcom Corporation, alleging that the Company has attempted to monopolize the indirect financing profit sharing program market in violation of Section 2 of the Sherman Act and seeking, among other things, injunctive relief and unspecified money damages, which, if awarded, would likely be trebled pursuant to the Sherman Act.
 The case was filed in the United States District Court, Central District of California, Western Division.
 On April 6, 2016, the Court dismissed the claims brought by Nowcom Corporation.
 On January 5, 2018, the Court entered judgment in favor of the Company, dismissing the case with prejudice on the merits and ordering that the Company be awarded its costs of suit from Westlake Services, LLC.
 On February 2, 2018, Westlake Services, LLC filed a Notice of Appeal with the Court.
 On July 13, 2018, Westlake Services, LLC filed its appellate brief with the United States Court of Appeals for the Ninth Circuit.
 On September 14, 2018, we filed our response to Westlake Services, LLC's appellate brief.
 On October 19, 2018, Westlake Services, LLC filed its reply brief.
-We cannot predict the duration or outcome of this lawsuit at this time.
-As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this lawsuit.
-The Company intends to vigorously defend itself in this matter.
+On February 5, 2020, the United States Court of Appeals for the Ninth Circuit affirmed the January 5, 2018 judgment entered in favor of the Company, dismissing the case with prejudice.